 Paternalism – is a system purportedly based upon benevolence and the kind care of the populace.
 It is a hyper form of Socialism with ideals that sound great, but will fall flat as do all non-voluntary forms of benevolence.

 Theocracy – is a system run by God/god.
 Ancient Israel was a Theocracy albeit poorly and corruptly run at times under Biblical authority.
 There’s a big difference between doing what God says, and doing what you think God says.
 Man’s sinful nature has a tendency to distort those truths.
 Unbiased hermeneutics (interpretation) of God’s word is a critical factor, and the human equation makes perfection impossible.
 Islam is another form of theocracy based upon the Qur’an (Koran) which is the Islamic Holy Book.
 Characteristics of theocracies include an oligarchical mentality, oppression, special procedures to which the culture must adhere, and when operating as is commanded by the God of the Bible, provide order, justice, prosperity and high standards of morality – ideal, but rarely accomplished, and never to perfection.
 Under Allah (the god of the Qur’an), there’s a much inferior result than from the Bible’s results.
+In Islam, there is an element of a class structure with women at the bottom of the ladder.

 Tyranny – the term is rooted in the Greek word tyranos which means godless rule.
 It is usually characterized by an oppressive and dishonest government.